List of Commercial GIS Software

-Other key points is that XMap Professional is a GIS data viewing application.
-It can be fully integrated in an Esri environment.
+Another key point is that XMap Professional is a GIS data viewing application.
+It can be fully integrated into an Esri environment.

 Envita MapRite is a market leader in conflation and data cleansing.
 It seamlessly corrects location errors with a bit of user guidance.

 It boasts some powerful clientele.
 Customers like Land Registry, Scottish Power, and Network Rail are using MapRite because of its ability to maintain accurate records.

 It has an automatic service for managing map change and reporting features.
 With superior annotation handling and a bunch of other features, MapRite puts the power of GIS in the hands of the user.

 Map with Authority Using Commercial GIS Software